 Government employees hold a public trust and their conduct must meet the highest ethical standards.
 The purchase card can only be used to purchase supplies and services for NIH within the guidance of this program.
 All authorized purchase card transactions must satisfy a legitimate NIH need and cannot be for personal benefit.
 In addition, all staff with purchasing responsibilities must ensure that sufficient and appropriate funds are available in accordance with NIH policy and that funds are spent in a prudent and cost-effective manner.
-For more information see the "Principles of Ethical Conduct for Government Officers and Employees" at http://ethics.od.nih.gov/principl.htm.
+For more information see the "Principles of Ethical Conduct for Government Officers and Employees".